She-Hulk: Post-Civil War II

 Following Bruce Banner's funeral, Jennifer Walters left the superhero business and continued to work as a lawyer, where she gained her first client: Maise Brewn, who was an Inhuman descendant.
 Due to the stress following the fight with Thanos, Jennifer started turning uncontrollably into her version of the Grey Hulk at different intervals.
 Jennifer helped Maise when she was recovering from the trauma and being evicted by her landlord Mr. Tick.
 When Maise got impatient with Jennifer and summoned a Fear Golem that killed Mr. Tick and some police officers, Jennifer is nearly killed by it and transforms into the Hulk.
 She defeated the Fear Golem and prevented Maise from committing suicide when Maise was arrested for reckless endangerment afterwards.

 Afterwards, Jennifer transformed into the Hulk and met the Hellcat.
-After changing back, Jennifer told the Hellcat that she was worried over the fact that her grey color could mean that she is like Bruce (since Bruce also had a grey incarnation).
+After changing back, Jennifer told Hellcat that she was worried over the fact that her grey color could mean that she is like Bruce (since Bruce also had a grey incarnation).
 Later, Jennifer was watching a live video on the internet when a baker named Oliver turned into a Hulk-like creature on-camera.
 Jennifer spent several days trying to track him down, eventually confronting him as the Hulk at the Brooklyn Bridge.
 During the following battle, she lost control of her Hulk persona, almost killing him, though the Hellcat managed to calm her down.
 However, the incident left Jennifer worried about losing control again.

-Some time later, the Leader kidnapped Jennifer and forced her to transform into the Hulk in order to force her to kill his new assistant, Robyn, who willingly went through a blood transfusion in order to become a Hulk-like monster herself.
+Some time later, the Leader kidnapped Jennifer and forced her to transform into the Hulk and attempt to kill his new assistant, Robyn, who willingly went through a blood transfusion to become a Hulk-like monster herself.
 The Hulk nearly killed Robyn, but Jennifer managed to regain control, before defeating the Leader by electrocuting him.
 Jen then went with self-help writer Florida Mayer, who used a special pill to transport Jennifer to her subconscious, leading her to confront her Hulk persona and illusions of Thanos and Banner, finally overcoming her trauma in the process.
 Upon waking, Jennifer reverted to her standard green She-Hulk persona.

 During the war against the Cotati, She-Hulk is revealed to have been killed and replaced by a Cotati, attacking the Avengers when they tried to negotiate a truce with their new enemy, the heroes only surviving the attack thanks to the Invisible Woman's forcefield, although the Cotati/She-Hulk then beats down the Thing and retreats.
 Invisible Woman, Mantis, and Thing are locked in combat with the Cotati-possessed She-Hulk.
 Back in New York, Jo-Venn and N'kalla release their positive memories which revives She-Hulk enough to break the Cotati off of her and to stop the fighting between the Kree and the Skrull.
 When the Cotati are defeated, She-Hulk and Thor take Sequoia away.
 It turns out that She-Hulk was able to return to life thanks to Leader who has mastered the way to control the Green Door.